+Adding ADABAS data with the SAS/FSP procedures is different for view descriptors than for SAS data files.
 Adding ADABAS data as a result of any SAS update operation can cause the interface view engine to decide whether to add a new ADABAS logical record or to modify an existing one, for example, to add an occurrence to a periodic group.